-4 Q. IS THIS A RELATIVELY SIMPLE PROCESS?
+16 Q. IS THIS A RELATIVELY SIMPLE PROCESS?

 A. No. Some costs can be clearly identified and directly assigned to a function or category, while other costs are more ambiguous and difficult to assign.
-The primary challenge in conducting an ACOSS is the treatment of what are known as "joint and common" costs.
+The primary challenge in conducting a cost of service study is the treatment of what are known as "joint and common" costs.
 Given their shared or integrated nature, these joint and common costs can often be difficult to compartmentalize.
-Therefore, unique allocation factors are utilized in a CCOSS to classify joint and common costs.
+Therefore, unique allocation factors are utilized in a cost of service study to classify joint and common costs.
 The process of developing these cost allocation factors can become subjective and is often imbued with policy considerations.

-13 Q. HOW DOES AN ACOSS RELATE TO COMMONLY QUOTED ECONOMIC 14 PRINCIPLES?
+3 Q. HOW DO COSS RELATE TO COMMONLY QUOTED ECONOMIC 4 PRINCIPLES?

-An ACOSS is referred to as a "fully allocated cost study" since it allocates test year revenues, rate base, expenses, and depreciation to various jurisdictions and customer classes based upon a series of different allocation factors.
-The purpose of the ACOSS is to develop cost responsibility estimates for each customer class, which in turn, can be used to develop rates.
-An ACOSS is based upon a set of historic utility book costs that have accumulated over decades.
-Rates are, therefore, based upon historic average costs, while economic theory suggests the most efficient form of pricing in perfectly competitive markets should be based upon marginal costs.
-However, regulated utilities do not operate in perfectly competitive markets and, by their very nature, are natural monopolies.
-Thus, reaching the ideal pricing formula outlined in economic theory is impossible since the nature of natural monopolies makes pricing in the presence of declining average costs, coupled with the presence of joint and common costs, difficult.
+Cost of service studies are referred to as a "fully allocated cost study" since it allocates test 5 A. 6 year revenues, rate base, expenses, and depreciation to various jurisdictions and customer classes based upon a series of different allocation factors.
+The purpose of the CCOSS is to 7 develop cost responsibility estimates for each customer class, which in turn, can be used to 8 9 develop rates.
+A COSS is based upon a set of historic utility book costs that have accumulated over decades.
+Rates are, therefore, based upon historic average costs, while 10 economic theory suggests the most efficient form of pricing in perfectly competitive 11 markets should be based upon marginal costs.
+However, regulated utilities do not operate 12 in perfectly competitive markets and, by their very nature, are natural monopolies.
+Thus, 13 14 reaching the ideal pricing formula outlined in economic theory is impossible since the nature of natural monopolies makes pricing in the presence of declining average costs, 15 coupled with the presence of joint and common costs, difficult.
+16

-Q. ARE THERE ANY OTHER CONFOUNDING PROBLEMS THAT CAN ARISE WITH AN ACOSS?
+17 Q. ARE THERE ANY OTHER CONFOUNDING PROBLEMS THAT CAN ARISE 18 WITH THE DEVELOPMENT OF THESE STUDIES?

-Yes.
-The problems listed above are confounded by the fact that the cost information utilized in an ACOSS is usually historic and static, not dynamic and forward-looking.
+A. Yes.
+The problems listed above are confounded by the fact that the cost information utilized in most cost of service analyses are usually historic and static, not dynamic and forward-looking.
 These analytic deficiencies undermine many experts' cost causation/pricing claims.
-As a result, in regular practice there is no single correct answer that is revealed in an ACOSS.
-It is often up to regulators to exercise an appropriate level of judgment regarding the nature of these costs, the results of the ACOSS, and the implications both have in setting fair, just, and reasonable rates.
-This is one of the reasons why many regulators use ACOSS results as a "guide" in setting rates and are not unnecessarily bound by their results.
+As a result, in regular practice there is no single correct answer that is revealed in a particular type of study, particularly in a CCOSS.
+It is often up to regulators to exercise an appropriate level of judgment regarding the nature of these costs, the results of the CCOSS, and the implications both have in setting fair, just, and reasonable rates.
+This is one of the reasons why many regulators use CCOSS results as a "guide" in setting rates and are not unnecessarily bound by their results.

-Q. WHAT CONTROVERSIES ARISE IN THE ANALYSIS AND COMPARISON OF VARIOUS ACOSS METHODOLOGIES?
+Q. WHAT CONTROVERSIES ARISE IN THE ANALYSIS AND COMPARISON OF VARIOUS CCOSS METHODOLOGIES?